erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 Getting the fewest "defects" as possible is the biggest challenge for the manufacturer.
 This is probably the main focus for the chips manufacturers, and where TSMC excels.
 The percent of chips found to perform properly is referred to as the yield.
 If you manufacture chips, but more than 60% of the chips are faulty, this wouldn't be great when you'll need to scale.
 Those failures can be caused for multiple reasons.
 Some because of tiny imperfections, others caused of alignment and patterning issues.

 The yield is why so much money is poured by the manufacturers into Research and Development.
-You want to get the highest yield possible, to be able to scale to [billons of chips](https://www.tsmc.com/english/news-events/blog-article-20200801) to satisfy your customers.
+You want to get the highest yield possible, to be able to scale to [billions of chips](https://www.tsmc.com/english/news-events/blog-article-20200801) to satisfy your customers.
 Each year,  TMSC's customers ask for smaller, and better chips (especially Apple).
 The process to make them needs to be refined, and new equipments to support those new process are constantly needed.
-[TSMC invested in 2019 3 billons dollar](https://www.taiwannews.com.tw/en/news/3954592) into R&D, and plan to invest more in 2020.
+[TSMC invested in 2019 3 billions dollar](https://www.taiwannews.com.tw/en/news/3954592) into R&D, and plan to invest more in 2020.
 Would any other company would have the budget to do that?

 Today's TSMC's monopoly is probably the result of a 40 years relationships with partners, with tight relationship and trust between each others.